What is autism?

 Carer’s Assessment

-If you are caring for a person with autism, you can ask for a carer’s assessment from social services to discuss how your life is impacted by your caring role and get extra support if you need it, even if the person with autism doesn’t want an assessment for themselves.
+If you are caring for a person with autism, you can ask for a carer’s assessment from social services to discuss how your life is impacted by your caring role and get extra support if you need it, even if the autistic person doesn’t want an assessment for themselves.

 This should mean support and help for you as a carer.

-Many people with autism can become more independent, with the appropriate support, and services in place.
-It’s important that your experience as the carer (and that of any other family members) is listened to in any plan for the person with autism.
+Many autistic people can become independent, with the appropriate support and services in place.
+It’s important that your experience as the carer (and that of any other family members) is listened to in any plan for the autistic person.
 As a carer you can feel ‘battle-weary’ at times, but you are the expert in supporting your loved one, and professionals should listen to and understand your knowledge and experience, and appreciate your role and needs.

 The National Autistic Society has an active Surrey branch.
 They run events, and information sessions in Surrey, and have support groups.
 They also have an online forum for people in Surrey.